Connect with a familyVisit Hand to Hold to connect with a family for one-on-one mentoring from someone who has been there.

 Gestational Age: Age of baby in weeks from conception.

 Gram: A metric unit for measuring weight.
 One gram equals 1/28 of an ounce.

-Hyperalimenation: Administering nutrients by intravenous feeding 10 Incubator/Isolette A heat-controlled crib used to maintain a baby’s body temperature
+Incubator/Isolette: A heat-controlled crib used to maintain a baby’s body temperature.

-Intravenous (IV): A small tube inserted into a vein to deliver medicine, fluids into the blood.
+Intravenous (IV): A small tube inserted into a vein to deliver medicine or fluids into the blood.

-Jaundice (hyperbilrubinemia): A yellow discoloration of the skin and whites of the eyes that results from excess bilirubin.
+Jaundice (hyperbilirubinemia): A yellow discoloration of the skin and whites of the eyes that results from excess bilirubin.

 Kangaroo Care: Holding a baby against one’s naked chest, so there is skin-to- skin contact.

 Lung Hypoplasia: Failure of one or both lungs to develop fully.